stoneyzjw/snippetbox/README.md

 Our **main()** functioin is beginning to get a bit crowded, so to keep it clear and focused I'd like to move the route declarations for the application into a standalone **routes.go** file.

+# Database-driven responses

+For our Snippetbox web application to become truly useful we need somewhere to store (or persist) the data entered by users, and the ability to query this data store dynamically at runtime.

+There are many different data stores we could use for our application - each with different pros and cons - but we'll opt for the popular relational database MySQL.

+## Setting up MySQL

+If you're following along, you'll need to install MySQL on your computer at this point.
+The offical MySQL documentation contains comprehensive installation instructions for all types of operating systems, but if you're using Mac OS you should be able to install it with:
+    brew install mysql
+Or if you're using a Linux distribution which supports apt (like Debian and Ubuntu) you can install it
+with:
+    sudo apt install mysql-server

+    /* for a given DSN */
+    func openDB(dsn string) (*sql.DB, error) {
+        db, err := sql.Open("mysql", dsn)
+        if err != nil {
+            return nil, err
+        }
+        if err = db.Ping(); err != nill {
+            return nil, err
+        }
+        return db, nil
+    }

+There're a few things about this code which are interesting:
+1. Notice how the import path for our drive is prefixed with an underscoe?
+This is because our main.go file doesn't actually use anything in the mysql package.
+So if we try to import it normally the Go compiler will raise an error.
+However, we need the driver's init() function to run so that it can registr itself with the database/sql package.
+The trick to getting around this is to alias the package name to the blank identifier.
+This is standard practice for most of Go's SQL drivers.

+2. The sql.Open()

+For now, we'll create a skeleton database model and have it return a bit of dummy data.
+It won't do much, but I'd like to explain the pattern before we get into the nitty-gritty of SQL queries.

+## Designing a database model

+In this chapter we're going to sketch out a database model for our project.

+If you don't like the term model, you might want to think it as a service layer or data access layer instead.
+Whatever you prefer to call it, the idea is tha we will encapsulate the code for working with MySQL in a separate package to the rest of our application.